 This event is open to Pitt OT students, alumni, fieldwork supervisors, educators, practitioners, community partners and friends of Pitt OT.

-OT practitioners can earn a maximum of three continuing education/professional development contact hours for attending the virtual event.
+Occupational therapy practitioners can earn a maximum of 3.5 continuing education/professional development contact hours for attending the virtual event.

 SCHEDULE OF EVENTS

 |3:00 - 3:30 p.m.||Welcome Address and Awards Recognition Ceremony|